 - Parking Fees

 In addition to the normal charge, guests must pay state taxes when renting "Best View And Best Value!
 Fun In & Out Of The Sun!
 Chill Out Or Do It All.", along with any other additional fees that may be required depending on their circumstances, including an animal charge, earlier check-in or late check-out fee, or a pool heater fee for private swimming pool usage during the autumn or spring months.

 If you want to Cancel

 Cancellation policies are different with each property.
 Vacation home management companies and individual property owners commonly offer their clients the option to purchase trip insurance.
 Trip insurance, which frequently costs anywhere between 1% - 5% of the base rental home price, provides guests with reimbursement of their vacation costs (and subsequent rental costs) for any days missed a result of personal health emergencies or weather, in addition to hurricane evacuation costs, such as a unforeseen motel stay or extra gas.

 When you feel you've identified "the one", begin the reservation process.
 Remember that most rental agreements require a significant rental down payment and/or security deposit to protect the vacation rental owner.

 Where to Get Help

 Congratulations!
-All that is left is making the most of your vacation!
+All that is left is making the most of your visit!

 During your Stay

-- Ensure you've packed everything.
-Examine drawers, bath cabinetry and closets.
+- Make certain you've packed everything.
+Examine drawers, bath cupboards and cabinets.